AItransCompetition/Meet-Deadline-Requirements-Challenge/solution_demos/README.md

 ### RL_torch

-In this demo, the `select_block` is the same as the demo [Reno](#Reno).
+In this demo, the `select_block` is the same as that in the demo [Reno](#Reno).

 The `cc_trigger` contains a bandwidth estimator based on reinforcement learning, which is implemented by [PyTorch](https://github.com/pytorch/pytorch).

-In the bandwidth estimator, the solution first defines a 3-layer fully connected network object —— NN, each of which has a size of N_STATES, N_HIDDEN, and N_ACTIONS.
-Based on the NN network, the solution implements [DQN Algorithm](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).
+In the bandwidth estimator, the solution first defines a 3-layer fully connected network object —— neural network, each of which has a size of N_STATES, N_HIDDEN, and N_ACTIONS.
+Based on the neural network, the solution implements [DQN Algorithm](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).

 ### RL_tensorflow

 As the [RL_torch](#RL_torch) does, this demo also contains a bandwidth estimator based on reinforcement learning but implemented by [tensorflow](https://github.com/tensorflow/tensorflow).
-The `select_block` is the same as the demo [Reno](#Reno).
+The `select_block` is the same as that in the demo [Reno](#Reno).

 ## Import Package